Financial Support and Expectations for International Students

 *Estimate.
 Subject to change without notice.

 Many campus jobs are available to international students who choose to work for up to 20 hours per week during the academic year when school is in session.
-The current Washington State minimum wage is $12.00/hour (as of July 2019.
-Expected to be $13.50 by 2020).
+The current Washington State minimum wage is $12.00/hour (as of November 2019).
 The Office of Student Employment will assist you for on-campus employment.

 Many students make a payment for tuition and other expenses in full each semester.
 However, a Monthly Payment Option is available to international students who prefer smaller installments of payment each month.